Cristina Deutekom: Life

-In 1974 she opened the Met season as Elena in I vespri siciliani alongside Plácido Domingo.
+In 1974, she opened the Met season as Elena in I vespri siciliani alongside Plácido Domingo.

 Besides the Queen of the Night, her Mozart roles included Donna Anna in Don Giovanni, Fiordiligi in Così fan tutte and Vitellia in La clemenza di Tito.
 She sang the great bel canto roles, specifically in Rossini's Armida, in Bellini's Norma and I puritani, and in Donizetti's Lucia di Lammermoor.

 She went on to the great dramatic Verdi roles including Abigaile in Nabucco, Lady Macbeth, Leonora in Il trovatore, Amelia in Un ballo in maschera, and Elena in I vespri siciliani.
 Other roles which were captured in commercial recordings include Giselda in I Lombardi and Odabella in Attila.
 Finally, she sang the title roles in Cherubini's Médée and Puccini's Turandot.

 Deutekom decided to end her stage career on the last day of 1986, after having heart problems during a performance of the opera Amaya in Bilbao.
 She turned to giving master classes internationally.

 She made a return in November 1996 at the Concertgebouw Operafeest, at the age of 65 singing the Bolero from I vespri siciliani and Anna Elisa's aria "Liebe, du Himmel auf Erden" from the operetta Paganini, reportedly "bringing the house down".
 As of 2001, she was a guest teacher at the Royal Conservatory of The Hague, but following a stroke in 2004, she retired from public life.

-On 26 October 2011, a tribute gala concert for her initiated by baritone Ernst Daniël Smid was staged at the Royal Theater Carré.
+On 26 October 2011, a tribute gala concert for her, initiated by baritone Ernst Daniël Smid was staged at the Royal Theater Carré.
 This was the soprano's last public appearance.

 Vocal technique

 For fast coloratura passages, Deutekom developed a glottal-stop technique, sometimes called glottal staccato.
-In her own country, a few criticized it as hinting of yodeling, while others dubbed her coloratura technique "cluckatura."
-Elsewhere her technique was extra appreciated.
-In Italy she was named singer of the year in 1973 and 1974, precisely because of her deliveries of bel canto.
+In her own country, a few criticized it as hinting of yodelling, while others dubbed her coloratura technique "cluckatura."
+Elsewhere, her technique was extra appreciated.
+In Italy, she was named singer of the year in 1973 and 1974, precisely because of her deliveries of bel canto.